Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities

 In this setting, the usual Beals-Coifman solutions are changed to piecewise analytic functions according to \eqref{m-aug}.
 We give explicit formulas for the corresponding jump matrices along the augmented contours.\footnote{In \cite{Zhou98}, the non-zero off-diagonal entries are not calculated explicitly.} We use Zhou's approach \cite{Zhou98} (see also Trogdon-Olver \cite{TO16}) to address the matching conditions at the intersection points of the contours and give a full description of the jump matrices and their factorization.
 In Section \ref{time-evol}, we establish the time evolution of the scattering data.
-Finally, as in the absence of spectral singularities where right and left RHPs are needed for the reconstruction of the potential for $x \in [-a,\infty)$ and $x\in (-\infty, a]$, there are left and right augmented RHPs for the same purpose.
+Finally, as shown in \cite[Lemma 3.4]{DZ03} in the absence of spectral singularities, right and left RHPs are needed to obtain decay rate of the potential as $x\to \pm\infty$, there are separate left and right augmented RHPs for the same purpose in this paper.
 In section \ref{aux-scatt}, we compute the auxiliary matrix that relates their corresponding jump matrices (see \eqref{auxiliary}).
 This result allows us to focus on the right RHP thereafter.